modlem/atzb_host/README.md

 # atzb_host
-Packet parser and generator for WSNDemo application of ATZB-RF-212B product
+Packet parser and generator for WSNDemo application of ATZB-RF-212B based products